dcos/dcos-test-utils/README.md

 * Providing a DC/OS-authenticated API Client that can be wrapped and composed with API Mixins
 * Helper methods for managing Marathon and other DC/OS services

+To read more about how to use this library, [Read the Docs](https://dcos-test-utils.readthedocs.io/en/latest/)

 ## System Requirements
 * python 3.5
 * local SSH client at /usr/bin/ssh